BridgingIT-GmbH/bITdevKit.Examples.BookFiesta/README.md

 ## Modular Structure

-The application is divided into the following main modules:
+The application is structured as a modular monolith, comprising several distinct modules that are deployed as a single unit.
+The main modules are:

 ```mermaid
 graph TD